grehashah6/BillionAbless/README.md

 # BillionAbles
-Build an Assistive tool for Differently Abled People
+An Assistive tool for Differently Abled People